prirai/firefox-config/README.md

 - Copy user.js to your profile's root directory test it out for sometime and make the required changes in your original profile.
 - For changing some prefs you can create a new file in profile's Root Directory, `user-overrides.js` and fill it with the prefs you want to override.
 Now, append the content at the end of `user.js` file.
 - Done!
 Happy browsing.

+## Manual Hardening

+Refer to this guide - [The Hitchhiker’s Guide to Online Anonymity](https://anonymousplanet.org/guide.html#firefox-1)

 ## Extensions for Themes